 Hazardous waste regulations establish a two-tiered waste accumulation and storage system:

-The storage areas must meet the same requirements as the satellite accumulation areas, with a few exceptions which are generally more stringent.
+The areas must meet the same requirements as the satellite accumulation areas, with a few exceptions which are generally more stringent.

-There are no limits to the amount of hazardous waste stored in these areas
+There are no limits to the amount of hazardous waste stored in these areas.

 Disposal